FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0092_sessions.md

 The Fuchsia platform aims to support many products.
 These products are composed of product-specific and platform components.
 The product-specific components must live somewhere in the component instance tree.
-The session is the root of the the product-specific component instance tree that drives the user experience.
+The session is the root of the product-specific component instance tree that drives the user experience.

 The session serves as a boundary between the Fuchsia platform and the product.
 As such, the session can be used to improve the product development cycle.
 For example, the session can be destroyed and recreated to "restart" the product's user experience.

 ## Design